norcams/docs-enduser/docs/ssh.rst

   ssh -J <username>@<proxyhost> <image-username>@<nrec-instance>

-Example, if I were to connect to an Ubuntu instance using its IPv6 address via login.uio.no:
+Example, if we were to connect to an Ubuntu instance using its IPv6 address via login.uio.no:

 .. code-block:: console